Pseudo-effective and numerically flat reflexive sheaves: Introduction

 Remind that the second Segre class is equal to $c_1(E)^2-c_2(E)$.
-By the Bogomolov inequality, when $c_1(E)=0$, the integration of $c_2(E) \wedge \omega^{n-2}$ on $X$ is positive where $\omega$ is a Kähler form on $X$ and $n$ is the dimension of $X$.
-Comparing these two facts, one knows that $c_2(E)=0$ and the Bogomolov inequality is in fact an equality.
+By the Bogomolov inequality if $E$ is semistable, when $c_1(E)=0$, the integration of $c_2(E) \wedge \omega^{n-2}$ on $X$ is positive where $\omega$ is a Kähler form on $X$ and $n$ is the dimension of $X$.
+Comparing these two facts, one knows that $c_2(E)=0$ and the Bogomolov inequality is in fact an equality which implies that $E$ is in fact flat.

 For a reflexive sheaf $\cF$, the Chern classes can be defined as follows.
 Let $\sigma$ be any modification such that $\sigma^* \cF/\tors$ is a vector bundle.
 The existence of such modification is provided by the fundamental work of \cite{Ros}, \cite{GR} and \cite{Rie}.
 Then for $i=1,2$, $c_i(\cF)=\sigma_* c_i(\sigma^* \cF/\tors)$ which is independent of the choice of modification $\sigma$.
-The rough idea is that the above calculations should hold on some birational model of $X$, and by taking direct images, the equality in the Bogomolov inequality is also attained on~$X$.
+The rough idea is that the above consideration should hold on some birational model of $X$ and we conclude by the work of \cite{DPS94} instead of using the Bogomolov inequality.

-On the other hand, we have the following important result of \cite{BS}.
-For a poly-stable reflexive sheaf $\cF$ of generic rank $r$ over a compact $n$-dimensional K\"ahler manifold $(X, \omega)$, we have the Bogomolov inequality

-Moreover, the equality holds if and only if $\cF$ is locally free and its Hermitian-Einstein metric yields a projectively flat connection.